SQ2KRR/EU1KY-Analyzer-2026/README.md

 ## Calibration notice

-Calibration data belongs to the individual analyzer hardware.
+Calibration data is specific to the individual analyzer hardware.

 After installing new firmware, always verify the calibration status before performing precision measurements.